1. 12 Apostles

 3. Our famous Little Penguins

 Watch the impossibly cute: a waddle of Little Penguins making their way from the water to their burrows at Phillip Island's Penguin Parade.
 While you're there, take a boat ride to see Australia's largest colony of fur seals at Seal Rocks.

 4. Wilsons Promontory

-Walk the highlights of the newly opened Grampians Peaks Trail, a world-class walking adventure that showcases the majesty of the Grampians (Gariwerd) National Park.
-Enjoy dramatic peaks, panoramic views and majestic essence of this ancient and rugged landscape that is fitting for the intrepid adventurer.
+Walk the highlights of the Grampians Peaks Trail, a world-class walking adventure that showcases the majesty of Grampians (Gariwerd) National Park.
+Enjoy dramatic peaks, panoramic views and the majestic essence of this ancient and rugged landscape that is fitting for the intrepid adventurer.